 How the Economy Stole Democracy

-The Constitution of the United States gives very few economic responsibilities to government.
+The Constitution of the United States gives very few economic responsibilities to the government.
 “Coining” U.S. currency and regulating interstate and international trade are the only two specifically mentioned.
-The economic theory of “self-regulating” markets was the prominent at the time.
-Economists believed that periods of cyclical unemployment would be corrected by lower wages, increasing profits and providing incentives for businesses to invest, which ultimately would restore full employment.
+The economic theory of “self-regulating” markets was prominent at the time.
+Economists believed that periods of cyclical unemployment would be corrected by lower wages, increasing profits, and providing incentives for businesses to invest, which ultimately would restore full employment.
 The government’s primary economic responsibility was to maintain the economic competitiveness essential for markets to be self-correcting.

 During the Great Depression of the 1930s, it became apparent that market economies were not going to correct themselves, at least not without massive economic deprivation and perhaps widespread starvation.
 Governments in the U.S., Europe, and elsewhere in the world felt compelled to intervene in the economy to avoid political uprisings or outright revolutions.

 Under Franklin Roosevelt’s New Deal policies of the 1930s, the government put more currency in circulation to reduce the cost of borrowing and investing money.
 Government spending for public works programs provided jobs for the unemployed.
 The Social Security Administration provided income assistance for the elderly and disabled.
-All of these programs helped mitigate the economic crisis, but the Great Depression didn’t end until all the world’s major economies resorted to massive government deficit spending to finance World War II.
+All these programs helped mitigate the economic crisis, but the Great Depression didn’t end until all the world’s major economies resorted to massive government deficit spending to finance World War II.

-Following the war, there were fears of a return to massive unemployment of returning soldiers and defense workers.
+Following the war, there were fears of massive unemployment among returning soldiers and defense workers.
 In an effort to avoid another Great Depression, Congress enacted the Employment Act of 1946, which obligated the government “to foster and promote free competitive enterprise and the general welfare” by ensuring maximum employment.
 The Act included the constitutional language authorizing Congress “to promote the general welfare.”
 This Act brought partisan politics into economic policy.
 Liberals in Congress argued for a commitment to “full employment.”
 Conservatives prevailed in limiting the obligating government to “maximum employment,” meaning something less than full employment would be politically acceptable.